UPPMAX/uppmax_intro_day_1/docs/lesson_plans/20251015/README.md

   the quizzes must be related to grades in an effective way, or use social pressure to convince the learners to do so.

+I wonder, don't I already do so?
+I know I sometimes ask the Prior questions again at the end.
+That counts!

+Hence, I am done :+1:

 ## References